-Salman Rushdie off Ventilator and ‘Road to Recovery has Begun,’ Agent Says
+Salman Rushdie off Ventilator and ‘Road to Recovery Has Begun,’ Agent Says

 Authorities in Iran have made no public comment about the attack, although hardline state media outlets have celebrated it with headlines including “Satan has been blinded” and some Iranians voiced support online for the stabbing.

-Many other Iranians expressed their sympathies for Rushdie, however, posting on social media about their anger at the Islamic Republic’s clerical rulers for issuing the 1989 fatwa, or religious edict, that told Muslims to kill the author.
+Many other Iranians expressed their sympathies for Rushdie, however, posting on social media about their anger at the Islamic Republic’s clerical rulers for issuing the 1989 fatwa that told Muslims to kill the author.

 BOUNTY WORTH MILLIONS

-Rushdie, who was born into a Muslim Kashmiri family in Bombay, now Mumbai, before moving to Britain, has long faced death threats for “The Satanic Verses,” viewed by some Muslims as containing blasphemous passages.
-The book was banned in many countries with large Muslim populations.

-Iranian organizations, some linked to the government, have raised a bounty worth millions of dollars for Rushdie’s murder.
-The fatwa was issued 33 years ago by Ayatollah Ruhollah Khomeini, then Iran’s supreme leader.
-His successor, Ayatollah Ali Khamenei, said as recently as 2019 that the decree remained “irrevocable.”
+Iranian organizations, some linked to the government, have raised a bounty worth millions of dollars for Rushdie‘s murder.
+Khomeini’s successor, Ayatollah Ali Khamenei, said as recently as 2019 that the edict remained “irrevocable.”

 A Hezbollah official told Reuters on Saturday that the group had no additional information on the attack on Rushdie.